History of the exploration of the Crimean peninsula. Ancient history and diverse culture of Crimea

 Culture and history of peoples

 The population of the peninsula is approximately 2.5 million people.
-AT summer months this figure doubles and in some areas per 1 sq. km. km there are more than a thousand people, and this is even more than in Japan.
+IN summer months this figure doubles in some areas per 1 sq. km there are more than a thousand people, and this is even more than in Japan.

 The main peoples living on the territory of modern Crimea: